 The Tonnelier chalcedony figurine, the gift of Charles Lanier (facing the Morgan Tablet).

-THE EMERALD

-The Emerald affords a striking example of a gem that owes its beauty of color to an impurity which is non-essential to the mineral of which it is a variety.
-The fine green color so desirable in this stone, which is a variety of the mineral Beryl, is entirely due to a very small amount of chromium.
+THE EMERALD The emerald affords a striking example of a gem that owes its beauty of color to an impurity which is non-essential to the mineral of which it is a variety.
+The fine green color so desirable in this stone, which is a variety of the mineral beryl, is entirely due to a very small amount of chromium.
 The refractive index of emerald is very low, a fact which accounts for the lack of brilliancy and "fire" which characterizes the cut stones.
-Since little or nothBLUE TOPAZ FROM JAPAN.
-Egg-shaped, brilliant cut, with 440 facets and weighing 1,463 carats.
-Natural size.
+Since little or nothing can be